 Scottish Terrier Puppies

-Puppies available in Germantown, TN
+Black female puppy available in Knoxville, TN

 All puppies/older dogs are placed with spay/neuter contracts.

 Click on link below for more information on buying a puppy.

 1. My life is likely to last 10-15 years.
 Any separation from you is likely to be painful.

 2. Give me time to understand what you want of me.
 Don't be frustrated and impatient.

 3. Place your trust in me.
 It is crucial for my well-being.

 4. Don't be angry with me for long and don't lock me up as punishment.
 You have your work, your friends, your entertainment, but I have only you.